Peregrine CEO indicted for lying to regulators

 The public defender representing Wasendorf Sr could not immediately be reached for comment.

-Peregrine, which operated as PFGBest, filed for bankruptcy protection on July 10, one day after Wasendorf Sr attempted suicide and left a note describing how he had bilked customers of more than $100 million over nearly 20 years.
+Peregrine filed for bankruptcy protection on July 10, one day after Wasendorf Sr attempted suicide and left a note describing how he had stolen from customers for nearly 20 years.

-Using little more than a P.O.
-Box, laser printers and Photoshop software, Wasendorf Sr said he forged and intercepted financial statements that were mailed between U.S. Bank, where some Peregrine customer money was held, and the firm’s auditors at the National Futures Association.
-He also said he spent most of the stolen money to try to keep his brokerage afloat.
+The collapse of what was once a mid-sized futures brokerage has dealt a blow to confidence in the futures industry, coming less than a year after MF Global Holdings Ltd’s bankruptcy, which left customers with a $1.6 billion shortfall and is still being investigated.

+The CFTC has said Wasendorf Sr misappropriated more than $200 million in customer funds.

+“It just seems as though the people that own these firms feel that they’re playing with monopoly money,” said James Cordier, principal and founder of Liberty Trading Group, noting that MF Global CEO Jon Corzine has not been charged with any wrongdoing.

+“This is people’s hard-earned money that they invest.
+They’re taking their chances in the market, but never in their wildest dreams do they think this could happen.
+Someone has to stop this.”

-The indictment does not mention Wasendorf’s alleged misuse of customer money, but only asserts that he misrepresented the value of customer funds from February 2010 to June 2012.
+The indictment does not mention Wasendorf Sr’s alleged misuse of customer money, but only asserts that he misrepresented the value of customer funds from February 2010 to June 2012.

 An indictment means a person has been formally charged by a grand jury.
 Additional charges can be added later, in superseding indictments, as the grand jury continues to weigh testimony and evidence.

+Using little more than a post office box, laser printers and Photoshop software, Wasendorf Sr said in his confession that he forged and intercepted financial statements that were mailed between U.S. Bank, where some Peregrine customer money was held, and the firm’s auditors at the National Futures Association.

+He also said he spent most of the stolen money trying to keep his brokerage afloat.

-The federal probe into Wasendorf Sr continues and the grand jury hears testimony from witnesses, including Russ Wasendorf Jr, son of the CEO and the company’s president.
+The federal probe into Wasendorf Sr continues as the grand jury hears testimony from witnesses, including the company’s president, Russell Wasendorf Jr, son of the CEO.

 “He testified and answered all questions and continues to cooperate with the FBI,” said Nicholas Iavarone, Wasendorf Jr’s attorney.